Skip to Content

 3. Filtering Decision:

-• If the expression evaluates to true, the event is processed further
+• If the expression evaluates to true, the event is dropped and not processed further

-• If the expression evaluates to false, the event is filtered out
+• If the expression evaluates to false, the event passes through to the rest of the pipeline

-4. Processing: Only matching events continue through the pipeline (deduplication, join, sink)
+4. Processing: Only events where the expression evaluated to false continue through the pipeline (deduplication, stateless transformations, join, sink)

 Expression Language